Thursday, 27 November 2025

 Monday, 23 June 2025

-David Lein musician, educator, and filmmaker visits.
+David Lien musician, educator, and filmmaker visits.

 David Lien Musician, Educator, and Filmmaker paid me a visit to see my intonarumori.
 He wanted to film my machines and interview me for an episode on his Youtube channel 'The instrument makers'.